tom-seddon/acorn_mos_disassembly/docs/MOS3.50.DIY.md

 the build process: see `build/basic.4r32.relocation.dat` and `build/edit.1.50r.relocation.dat`.
 609+444=1,053 bytes total.

-The BASIC Editor is also relocatable, and its relocation bitmap is supplied with the latest release.
-Another 600-odd bytes.
+The BASIC Editor's relocation bitmap is another 600-odd bytes.
 It all fits!

 The `tube_relocation.py set-multi` command will insert the relocation bitmaps into an unused region of a ROM, and fix up the relocatable